probcomp/Venturecxx/doc/type-system.md

 - SPs written for Lite can choose, through their type annotations, to see their inputs and outputs as "natural" Python objects.

-  - [TODO] Any given VentureType defines a 1-to-1 mapping between all the VentureValues of that type and a natural representation in Python.
-What that representation is is naturally type-dependent.
+  - Any given VentureType defines a 1-to-1 mapping between all the VentureValues of that type and a natural representation in Python.
+    What that representation is is type-dependent.

     - [TODO] Ideally, the conversion would be O(b), where b is the number of VentureValues boxes involved in the representation.